-Iranian specialists are developing a more advanced anti-aircraft missile system (ZRK) than the Russian C-300, RBC reports with reference to the Iranian news network Press TV.
+Iranian specialists are developing a more advanced anti-aircraft missile system (SAM) compared to the Russian S-300, RBC reports citing Iran news Network Press TV.

 Brigadier General Farzad Ismaili, head of the air defense command center, stated that the creation of a conceptual model of the new Iranian complex has already been completed.
 While creating it, the drawbacks and defects that are present in the Russian C-300 air defense system were taken into account.